Gianluca Zambrotta: Bari

 In 1997, Zambrotta's Serie A career began when his great potential was spotted by Bari boss Eugenio Fascetti.
 Zambrotta was snapped up by Fascetti after Bari had won promotion to Serie A. He made his Serie A debut on 31 August 1997 in a 2–0 home defeat to Parma, and in his first year in the top flight, he played on the left wing and scored 2 goals in 27 appearances.
 In the 1998–99 season, following the departure of Nicola Ventola, Zambrotta exploded on to the scene.
 In matchday one, he scored the only goal of the match against Venezia after just nine minutes into the first half.
 Zambrotta continued to shine and was the key figure for Bari's surprise start to the campaign, demonstrating his technical attributes and tactical intelligence and versatility.
 On matchday seven, he scored the opening goal at the San Siro and helped Bari to win the game 3–2 against Internazionale.

 On 10 February 1999, at age 22, the Italian under-21 international was rewarded by the coach of the senior team, Dino Zoff, for his displays.
 He earned his first cap in a 0–0 friendly against Norway in Pisa, Italy.
 He became the first player of Bari to play for the national side in 50 years.
 Throughout the 1998–99 season, he made 32 appearances and scored four goals.
-Halfway through this season, he was brought to Juventus, by Carlo Ancelotti for reported 30 billion Italian lire (€15,493,707, but 3 billion lire paid via Simone Perrotta's 50% rights) and would play in the black-and-white jersey starting the season after.
+Halfway through this season, he was brought to Juventus, by Carlo Ancelotti for reported 30 million Italian lire (€15,493,707, but 3 million lire paid via Simone Perrotta's 50% rights) and would play in the black-and-white jersey starting the season after.